Multimodal interaction: Multimodal fusion

 The decision-based fusion (also known as late fusion) merges the semantic information that are extracted by using specific dialogue-driven fusion procedures to yield the complete interpretation.
 Examples of decision-based fusion strategies are typed feature structures, melting pots, semantic frames, and time-stamped lattices.

 The potential applications for multimodal fusion include learning environments, consumer relations, security/surveillance, computer animation, etc. Individually, modes are easily defined, but difficulty arises in having technology consider them a combined fusion.
-It's difficult for the algorithms to factor in dimensionality; there exist variables outside of current computation abilities.
+It is difficult for the algorithms to factor in dimensionality; there exist variables outside of current computation abilities.
 For example, semantic meaning: two sentences could have the same lexical meaning but different emotional information.